 Rose also noted that in the event of a disaster, FEMA-eligible organizations have leeway in procurement for emergency response expenses incurred within the first 70 billable hours.
 Less documentation is needed during that time and FEMA gives you the benefit of the doubt.
 After that 70-hour emergency response window, FEMA requires proper competitive procurement.

 Attendees were curious how cultural institutions can take advantage of hazard mitigation funding and also whether training qualified for reimbursement.
 It turns out that nonprofits and municipal entities, including libraries, may qualify for FEMA assistance.
 More information is available at the FEMA Disaster Assistance Policy (DAP) – 9521.3 (PNP) and the FEMA DAP 9521.1 – Community Center Eligibility.

 Evidently, there is still a lot of hazard mitigation money available, but not for long.
 The window is still open for organizations to apply for this funding.
 The deadline is May 2 and to apply for the funds by that date, a letter of interest is due by April 1.
 Information about applying for Hazard Mitigation Grant funding can be found here.

 If an organization does not qualify for FEMA Public Assistance funding for damages suffered in a disaster as outlined in the above policies, another possibility is to apply to the Vermont Disaster Relief Fund.
-When the fund is activated to accept applications, information will be posted here.

 As you can see, the group learned a great deal of concrete information on how they can assist their facilities with disaster preparedness.
 Even more importantly, they made vital connections with similar organizations and agreed to meet on a regular basis so that both Vermont’s cultural institutions and artifacts will be better preserved for the future.